-This module will cover the aetiology, physiology and pathophysiology of obesity and the principal non-communicable diseases.
+This module will cover the aetiology, physiology and pathophysiology of obesity and main non-communicable diseases.

 By the end of this module the student should be able to: